RamPrasathM-2005/Django-Project/README.md

-# 🎉 Event Management System
+# 🎉 Workshop Management System

 A **Django-based web application** designed to manage workshops with features like **student enrollment, attendance tracking, certificate generation, and analytics**.
 This project demonstrates contributions from three team members, each responsible for specific modules.